COVID-19: Practice recovery

 Ventilation Information for Dentistry

 Effective ventilation is the major environmental factor in dissipating aerosols.
 Therefore, dental practices may be considering how to assess and, if necessary improve, ventilation in their premises.
-SDCEP has compiled a summary of currently available information on ventilation, with a focus on advice and information that has relevance for dental facilities.
+SDCEP has compiled a summary of information on ventilation, with a focus on advice and information that has relevance for dental facilities.

 About this resource